fabric8io/ipaas-quickstarts/quickstart/cdi/camel/README.md

 ### More details

-You can find more details about running the quickstart [examples](http://fabric8.io/guide/getStarted/example.html) on the website.
+You can find more details about running this [quickstart](http://fabric8.io/guide/quickstarts/running.html) on the website.
+This also includes instructions how to change the Docker image user and registry.